Research

 Working Papers

 Better or Worse Job Accessibility?
-Understanding Changes in Spatial Mismatch at the Intra-urban Level in Medellín (Revise and Resubmit, Journal of Transport Geography)
+Understanding Changes in Spatial Mismatch at the Intra-urban Level in Medellín (Revise and Resubmit, 2nd round, Journal of Transport Geography)

 Download